 As Indian classical music is an oral tradition that can only be transmitted in person from gurus to disciples, it is important to mention the sources of taleem (oral teaching) that have converged in our gharana (lineage).
 The legendary founder of the bansuri in classical Indian music, Pannalal Ghosh, was a disciple of Ustad Allaudin Khan, the founder of the Maihar Gharana.
 Pandit Gour Goswami was a disciple of Pannalal Ghosh, and he became the guru of my guru, Pandit Gopal Roy, and Steve Gorn.

-As in traditional Yoga Nidra, a Sound Nidra session is designed to invoke deep relaxation.
-In the Sound Nidra session, Eric Fraser teams up with master yogini Ruthie Fraser and guest musicians to bring live music and healing sounds to supported yoga postures that progressively open and unwind various territories of the physical body and subtle body.
-Participants will be guided into restorative yoga postures with straps, blocks and bolsters, which are accompanied by live music!
-For Healing!
+As in traditional Yoga Nidra, a Sound Nidra session is designed to invoke yogic sleep or deep calming of the mind.
+In the Sound Nidra session, international performing musician and music therapist (MA, MT-BC) Eric Fraser teams up with his wife and master teacher/yogini Ruthie Fraser to bring live music and healing sounds to supported yoga postures that progressively open and unwind various territories of the physical body and subtle body.
+Participants will be guided into restorative yoga postures with straps, blocks and bolsters, which are accompanied by nourishing live music and sound for healing and meditation.
 The progression of both postures and sound offers a complete restorative experience on multiple levels.
-Instrumentation typically includes the bansuri (bamboo) flute, voice, tibetan bowls, crystal bowls, tuning forks, sitar, frame drum and other percussion instruments.
-A complete energetic and restorative treatment that leaves people feeling rested, grounded and connected to the subtle energy body.
+Instrumentation typically includes the Indian bansuri (bamboo) flute, voice, gongs, tuning forks, sitar, tabla, frame drum and other percussion instruments.
+Involves some simple vocal participation, no musical experience required.